JDimond7/HillCipher/README.md

 # HillCipher
-Racket application, encrypts text with a Hill cipher, with user-specified key.
+A Racket application which encrypts text with a Hill cipher, with user-specified key.